Mrs Stoke’s Year 1 Class

 General Class Information

 Reading: Each week, the children read a range of texts through their learning.
-They also take part in whole class or small group Reading sessions where their decoding and comprehension skills are developed with a different reading skills being focused on each day.
+They also take part in whole class or small group Reading sessions where their decoding and comprehension skills are developed with a different reading skill being focused on each day.

 Home reading is to practice and consolidate their fluency, expression and comprehension.
 Children still being taught phonics will take two books home – 1 decodable book and 1 reading for pleasure book.
 The decodable book is for the children to practice their fluency and expression as well as to show their understanding through questioning.
 The reading for pleasure book is for the children to share with an adult and to promote a love of reading.
 If they are past being taught phonics they will be sent home 1 colour banded book to practise decoding and comprehension as well as 1 reading for pleasure book.
 Please let us know how your child has got on with their reading books using the reading record.
 We would like you to write a comment each time you hear your child read.
+If your child is in KS2 they can write in their reading record after they read 2 out of the 3 times they read it that week.

 One child per half term will be nominated for being the Reading Hero for their class based on their commitment to home reading.
 The child will be chosen based on the evidence seen in their reading record and in class.
 If your child is chosen to be the class Reading Hero they will be given a prize and a certificate and acknowledged in Friday’s good work celebration assembly.